 Boxplots are a common way to represent a statistical distribution of values.
 Quartile boundaries are determined such that 1/4 of the points have a value equal or less than the first quartile boundary, 1/2 of the points have a value equal or less than the second quartile (median) value, etc. A box is drawn around the region between the first and third quartiles, with a horizontal line at the median value.
 Whiskers extend from the box to user-specified limits.
 Points that lie outside these limits are drawn individually.
+The horizontal spread of outliers with overlapping y value may be adjusted by set jitter.

 '''

 Place a boxplot at x coordinate 1.0 representing the y values in column 5

 plot 'data' using (1.0):5

 Same plot but suppress outliers and force the width of the boxplot to 0.3

 set style boxplot nooutliers

 plot 'data' using (1.0):5:(0.3)

 '''